MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-GraphicsPath-GetPathPoints-Methods.md

 ---
-Description: 'This topic lists the GetPathPoints methods of the GraphicsPath class.
-For a complete list of methods for the GraphicsPath class, see GraphicsPath.' ms.assetid: '65a9d308-e1b7-40c4-a079-2ec9d9a5cae3'
+Description: This topic lists the GetPathPoints methods of the GraphicsPath class.
+For a complete list of methods for the GraphicsPath class, see GraphicsPath. ms.assetid: 65a9d308-e1b7-40c4-a079-2ec9d9a5cae3
-title: 'GraphicsPath.GetPathPoints methods'
+title: GraphicsPath.GetPathPoints methods
+ms.date: 07/02/2019
 ---

 # GraphicsPath.GetPathPoints methods